clartaq/cwiki/resources/private/md/Code_Formatting_and_Highlighting.md

 CSS for `<pre>` tags should not assume that there will be a code block within the tags unless it includes some special class that handles it.

-[GFM](https://github.github.com/gfm/), which CWiki emulates, offers the convenience of what it calls "fenced code blocks" using a triple backtick ("\`\`\`") before and after the code block -- no indenting is required.
+Github Flavored Markdown ([GFM](https://github.github.com/gfm/)), which CWiki emulates, offers the convenience of what it calls "fenced code blocks" using a triple backtick ("\`\`\`") before and after the code block -- no indenting is required.

 ```
 (defn ex